Last Updated on March 26, 2022 by Grow with Bovees

 - Water your lawn between 24 and 48 hours before the application of the fertilizer.
 The soil should be moist when fertilizing, but the grass dry.

 - Wait until the sun drops.
 It’s never a good idea to use fertilizers on your lawn in the midday heat, because they may burn the grass.

 - Apply your chosen iron-rich fertilizer onto your lawn, aiming to do it as evenly as possible.
-A broadcast spreader is a good idea to ensure even application for granules on the grass, but with liquid iron, you’ll need a backpack sprayer.
+A robust spreader or broadcast spreader, is a good idea to ensure even application for granules on the grass, but with liquid iron, you’ll need a backpack sprayer.

 - Regular iron applications on your lawn are much more effective than applying too much, so don’t go overboard and spread only a thin layer.